LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>6</sup> Thy throne, O God, [is] for ever and ever: the sceptre of thy kingdom [is] a right sceptre.
 <sup>7</sup> Thou lovest righteousness, and hatest wickedness: therefore God, thy God, hath anointed thee with the oil of gladness above thy fellows.
 <sup>8</sup> All thy garments [smell] of myrrh, and aloes, [and] cassia, out of the ivory palaces, whereby they have made thee glad.
-<sup>9</sup> Kings ’ daughters [were] among thy honourable women: upon thy right hand did stand the queen in gold of Ophir.
+<sup>9</sup> Kings’ daughters [were] among thy honourable women: upon thy right hand did stand the queen in gold of Ophir.
 <sup>10</sup> Hearken, O daughter, and consider, and incline thine ear; forget also thine own people, and thy father’s house;
 <sup>11</sup> So shall the king greatly desire thy beauty: for he [is] thy Lord; and worship thou him.
 <sup>12</sup> And the daughter of Tyre [shall be there] with a gift; [even] the rich among the people shall intreat thy favour.